DV

 Quick verdict

-AGG (iShares Core U.S. Aggregate Bond ETF) and VCIT (Vanguard Intermediate-Term Corporate Bond ETF) are both popular monthly-pay provide exposure to the fund's underlying index or strategy per issuer materials.
-ETFs, but they take different approaches.
+AGG (iShares Core U.S. Aggregate Bond ETF) and VCIT (Vanguard Intermediate-Term Corporate Bond ETF) are both monthly-pay dividend ETFs, but they take different approaches.

 They track different benchmarks: AGG is linked to Bloomberg U.S. Aggregate Bond Index while VCIT tracks USD investment-grade intermediate-term corporate bonds, which means their performance drivers differ.